Our Unique Curriculum

-Dolphin Class EYFS Mrs Kidson and Miss Sanderson
+Dolphin Class EYFS & Year 1 Mrs Kidson and Mrs Casey full-time.

-Whale Class Year 1, 2 & 3 Mrs Saunders - Monday and Tuesday all day, Wednesday afternoon
+Whale Class Year 1, 2 & 3 Mrs Saunders - Monday and Tuesday all day, Wednesday morning

-Miss Shaw - Wednesday afternoon, Thursday and Friday all day.
+Miss Wright - Wednesday afternoon, Thursday and Friday all day

 Shark Class Year 4, 5 & 6 Miss Jackson - Monday, Tuesay and Wednesday all day